How To Manage Diabetes During the Holidays

 Holiday Tips to Stay On Track

-• Take small portions of the foods that tempt you.
+• Take small portions of the food that tempts you.

 • Eat a small, balanced meal at home so you are not tempted to overdo it.